-A Guild sweep should be able to provide you with good basic safety information on many aspects concerning your fire and fuel.
-They will make many basic safety checks during the sweeping of your chimney and most of these will not require comment.
+A Guild certified chimney sweep will provide you with good safety information on many aspects concerning your fire and fuel.
+They will make many basic safety checks during their visit.

 - Is the chimney terminal safe to use with solid fuel?
 Sometimes it’s not and is potentially dangerous.

 - Does the chimney meet regulations regarding height, size or proximity to other structures?
-This is important to ensure it works properly.
-Unfortunately even some newly installed chimneys and flues are wrong.
+This is important to ensure it works properly (unfortunately some new chimneys, flues and flue liners can be installed incorrectly).

 - Inside the house – is the fire too close to wooden or other flammable structures?